itsDrac/youtubelike/README.md

 I am not using middleware for uploading the file first in server than in clodinary, for this I have just created some helper function which can do same task for me.

 In refersh access token I am accepting refersh token from cookie and/or header (In video it is being accepted in body insted of header)

+I have added aggregation pipeline to best of my knowledge please have a look.
 **Feedback required** let me know if this is write approch and this is something used is production grade apps aswell.
 **Feedback required** Please test this API from Postman you'll just need to set some `.env` variable and a mangodb database, I am using docker for mongodb